priyalpatel581/Customer-Churn-Analysis/README.md

   - Total churn count for females (1,111) is higher than for males (621).

 Use these patterns to target high-risk cohorts with retention campaigns and product offers.

-## Project Structure

-Telecom-Churn-Analysis/
-├── Data/           # Raw and processed data files (CSV/Excel)
-├── SQL/            # ETL and analytical SQL scripts ├── PowerBI/        # PBIX files and Power BI artifacts ├── Images/         # Dashboard snapshots and visuals └── README.md       # Project documentation

-## Metrics & KPIs

-- Churn Rate — Percentage of customers who discontinued service
-- Retention Rate — Percentage of customers retained over a period
-- Customer Lifetime Value (CLV) — Expected revenue contribution over a customer's tenure
-- Subscriber Growth — New joiners vs churn trend

-## How to run / reproduce

-1. Prepare source files
-   - Place raw CSV/Excel files in the Data/ directory.
-2. Run SQL ETL scripts
-   - Use the scripts in SQL/ to create staging and production schemas, and to load/cleanse data.
-   - Execute analytical view scripts to expose reporting tables for Power BI.
-3. Open Power BI report
-   - Open the PBIX files in PowerBI/ and connect to the SQL Server database or exported data files.
-4. Refresh and validate
-   - Validate DAX measures (Churn Rate, Retention Rate, CLV) and verify visuals using sample filters.

-Notes:
-- If using a remote SQL Server, ensure credentials and network access (firewall, gateway) are configured.
-- For scheduled refresh, consider SQL Server Agent for ETL and Power BI Gateway for dataset refresh.

 ## Recommendations & Business Value